HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/generate_content_report.md

 Content Reporting should be installed and configured in HCL Digital Experience 9.5 release update CF213 or higher.
 For instructions on installing Content Reporting on supported environments, see the [Install HCL Digital Experience 9.5 Content Reporting](../installation/index.md) topic.
 An Editor access is required to generate a query.

+!!! note
+    A JCR textsearch has to be set up correctly and a first run should be done.
+Then the user will get back valid search results.
+Please refer to [Setting up a JCR search collection](https://opensource.hcltechsw.com/digital-experience/CF212/build_sites/search/portal_search/administer_portal_search/setup_search_collections/jcr_search_collections/).

 ## Generating a report

 A report is a list of items that matches a set or combined sets of criteria.
 Content managers generate reports of content items that they are planning to analyze or update.
 They have a set of criteria that the content items have to match.
 In this feature, content managers can combine the required criteria into a single report to get the list of items that need updating.